BryanFonseca/TouchTypingVanilla/README.md

 One of the most interesting (and painful) things I learned is that when you create an object from a class, the methods declared inside the class with the `method(){}` notation are added to the prototype.
 On the other hand, if they're created using an arrow function they're added directly into the instance.

+### Events and the `this` keyword
-That detail has some implications mainly regarding to Events and the beautiful `this` keyword.
+That detail from above has some implications mainly regarding to Events and the beautiful `this` keyword.
 For example, if I want to add an event listener to some DOM element (inside a class constructor for example) and work with the `this` keyword pointing to other object than the correspoding to the DOM element I need to bind it with something like `method.bind(this)` which will set in stone the `this` to point to the instance itself.
 That's one solution, but what if I need to add the listener and then remove it, I couldn't just do something like:
 ```js